-Building your own in-house text analytics solution is, of course, a significant undertaking.
-With your expertise in VoC feedback collection, and your in-house data-analysis, development and support teams, you may feel it’s feasible.
+Building your own in-house text analytics for VOC solution is, of course, a significant undertaking.
+With your expertise in VOC feedback collection, and your in-house data-analysis, development and support teams, you may feel it’s feasible.
 The first step will be to acquire the expertise you don’t have, namely, in natural language processing and machine learning—the fundamental skills on which any efficient and future-proofed automated solution is built.

 This is an essential first step because, even if you use widely available open-source components for your solution, they will still need to be adapted by people who know what they’re doing.
 Ideally, you would want to recruit one or two experts in this field, as opposed to hiring consultants, so that you can better control your time-to-market and costs, and keep your solution up to date as time goes on.
 Though such skills are becoming more common now, they are still in reasonably short supply, particularly because they are also in high demand.
 Recruitment could take six months to a year before you start.